lsrprntr/PythonProjects/README.md

 # PythonProjects
+Includes
-#Files from PY4E Exercises
+- Files from PY4E Exercises

-#Some files from CodeKata testing
+- Some files from CodeKata testing